WebAssembly/component-model/design/mvp/CanonicalABI.md

 # Canonical ABI Explainer

-This document walks defines the Canonical ABI used to convert between high-level Component Model values and low-level Core WebAssembly values.
+This document defines the Canonical ABI used to convert between high-level Component Model values and low-level Core WebAssembly values.

 * [Supporting definitions](#supporting-definitions)